ALANVF/Star-lang-specification/syntax/top-level-declarations.md

 ```

 Notes:
-- Type arguments are not required to appear on the RHS of the declaration.
+- If a type argument appears on the RHS of a direct alias, the alias becomes a [typeclass](https://en.wikipedia.org/wiki/Type_class).

 ### Class declaration
 Spec: